 How do people live, sleep, and carry out research in zero gravity?
 You'll find all the amazing answers at Airbus Defence & Space.

-Bremen is one of the leading centres in Europe for space travel.
 The European contribution to the International Space Station (ISS) was built at Airbus Defence & Space.
 The ISS is in orbit some 400 kilometres above Earth, so delivering supplies is a real challenge for engineers.
 How do water and food get to the astronauts?
 And how do people live, sleep, and carry out research in zero gravity?
-Answers to these and many other questions are provided in a replica of the Columbus module.
 You can also find out how much a litre of milk weighs on the surface of the moon.
+Answers to these and many other questions are provided in a replica of the Columbus module and in the original Spacelab.

 Saturdays at 2pm and 4pm

 Duration: approx. 2 hours